 1 cup shredded low-fat mozzarella

-1 chicken breast, cooked and thinly sliced
+1 chicken breast, cooked and thinly sliced1 medium red bell pepper, sliced

 1 cup mung bean sprouts

-1/4 cup cilantro, coarsely chopped
+1/4 cup cilantro, coarsely chopped1/8 cup green onions, sliced

 2 Tlbs unsalted peanuts, coarsely chopped